-For further information on the Call for Concept Notes see the Apply page.
+For more information about our Call for Concept Notes click here.

-The JPF will seek to work collaboratively and inclusively with all key peace actors.
+The JPF seeks to work collaboratively and inclusively with all key peace actors.
 Myanmar's peace process is nationally owned and the JPF is here to support it.

-The JPF will consult with parties to the peace process and key peace stakeholders, as needed, to ensure the effectiveness and sustainability of its programmes moving forward.
+The JPF works closely with parties to the peace process and key peace stakeholders, as needed, to ensure the effectiveness and sustainability of its programmes moving forward.

 The JPF is an innovative fund, staffed by national and international specialists who between them have many years of experience in supporting peace processes around the world and in Myanmar itself.
-It is able to provide more than money to the process: the JPF provides intelligent support that can be financial technical, or advisory.
+It is able to provide more than money to the process: the JPF provides intelligent support that is technical and advisory, as well as financial.